 Embedding good organisation and timekeeping in your studies and working life will help you reduce stress and free up time for other activities.
 These programmes could help you develop organisation and time management skills.

-A video explaining how to use Microsoft's OneNote
+How to use OneNote

 Use them together to: